Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Results

-Similarly, we assess the impact of foregrounds and detector noise on the dipole and higher multipole moments by comparing reconstructions based on temperature, CMB-subtracted, and noise maps in Fig.~\ref{fig:monodipo} (right panel) and Fig.~\ref{fig:freq_pspec} respectively.
-As discussed in detail in Sec.~\ref{sec:possible_systematics}, statistically {\rm anisotropic} cross-correlations between the temperature and galaxy maps are necessary to influence the estimator beyond the monopole.
-Uncorrelated foregrounds and systematics contribute to the estimator variance only through their impact on the reconstruction noise.
-In the right panel of Fig.~\ref{fig:monodipo}, we see that reconstructions based on temperature, CMB-subtracted, and noise maps yield a dipole of similar magnitude with similar frequency dependence.
-Further, the magnitude and frequency dependence is comparable to what would be expected from the reconstruction noise.
-Note that cosmic variance at $\ell = 1$ on the reconstruction noise is $80\%$ of the RMS (including the fractional sky coverage).
-The contribution of foregrounds to the dipole amplitude through $N$ can be estimated by comparing the black and green dashed curves in Fig.~\ref{fig:monodipo} - it is only significant at the highest frequencies.
-Finally, we note that the direction of the best-fit dipole recorded in Table~\ref{table:monodipo} has a strong frequency dependence.
-This provides further evidence that foregrounds contribute significantly to the dipole.
+After applying the systematics weights as described above, we assess the impact of foregrounds and detector noise on the full reconstruction power spectrum by comparing reconstructions based on individual frequency maps to CMB-subtracted and noise maps in Fig.~\ref{fig:freq_pspec} (the blue-shaded and red-shaded regions, respectively).
+Note that the CMB-subtracted maps contain both foreground residuals and instrumental noise.
+As discussed in detail in Sec.~\ref{sec:possible_systematics}, statistically {\rm anisotropic} cross-correlations between the temperature and galaxy maps are necessary to influence the estimator power spectrum beyond the monopole.
+Uncorrelated foregrounds contribute to the estimator variance only through their impact on the reconstruction noise, which is independent of $\ell$.
+In addition, as discussed in the previous subsection, foregrounds have an impact on the estimator one-point function.

-Turning to the higher multipoles, the power spectra in Fig.~\ref{fig:freq_pspec} are broadly consistent with reconstruction noise.
-At 100 and 217 GHz, the reconstruction power spectra based on the CMB subtracted and noise maps yield contributions of a similar magnitude, significantly below the full reconstruction power.
-We conclude from this that the primary CMB is contributing significantly to the estimator variance at these frequencies.
-At 143 GHz, the power generated by noise is larger than foregrounds, and explains most of the estimator variance.
-At 353 GHz, foregrounds account for essentially all of the estimator variance - though this is accurately captured by the level of reconstruction noise.
+At 100, 143, and 217 GHz, the CMB subtracted and noise reconstructions have a nearly flat power spectrum.
+The contributions are of nearly equal magnitude.
+Since the CMB-subtracted maps contain both foregrounds and noise, this suggests that the foreground contribution to the reconstruction is not important at these frequencies.
+Further, this contribution is no more than 30-50$\%$ of the total estimator variance, which we therefore conclude is dominated by the blackbody CMB.

-Based on these observations, there is no evidence for an additive bias from foregrounds or systematics of the type introduced in Eqs.~\eqref{eq:cmb_addbias} and~\eqref{eq:lss_addbias} in the data.
-We conclude that foregrounds can effectively be mitigated by masking, removing the map monopole, and properly accounting for all contributions to temperature maps in the estimator weights and normalization.
-We stress that this is an extremely optimistic conclusion for the future of kSZ velocity reconstruction/kSZ tomography.